How do you make maths easy?

 How can we engage our kids when learning maths?

 The answer is simple.
-Teach them maths using research-proven methodology, hands-on tools and a sense of humour.
-There's a whole lot more that can be added there, but let's leave it there to to keep it simple.
+Teach them maths using step-by-step instructions, hands-on tools and a sense of humour.
+There's a whole lot more that can be added there, but let's leave it at that to keep it simple.

 That's a great place to start, because your child will definitely pick up on the way you teach maths.
 Guaranteed.
 If you love the subject, they'll be excited about it too.
 If you're dreading the moment you have to pull out the maths books to fulfil your homeschool curriculum requirements, they'll know that too.